Home / Insights / Materials

 Jitamitra Electro Engineering · Fan-engineering notes, written for the engineer.

 Sources & basis.
-Evidence basis: Jitamitra's internal wear-protection and welding/overlay control procedures, anonymised.
-Figures — chromium-carbide hardfacing by FCAW at 55–60 HRC as the standing fly-ash treatment, AR400/450/500 (~400–500 HBW), CCO 55–63 HRC, complex-carbide 61–64 HRC (~450 °C ceiling), 304/316 stainless at 124–147 HBW, ceramic bond-line 150–300 °C, and the 20% blade-thickness change-out trigger — are drawn from those documents and the material datasheets they cite.
+Figures reflect Jitamitra's standing wear-protection and welding/overlay practice and the material datasheets for the materials cited — chromium-carbide hardfacing by FCAW at 55–60 HRC as the standing fly-ash treatment, AR400/450/500 (~400–500 HBW), CCO 55–63 HRC, complex-carbide 61–64 HRC (~450 °C ceiling), 304/316 stainless at 124–147 HBW, ceramic bond-line 150–300 °C, and the 20% blade-thickness change-out trigger.
 Wear grades are engineered per job; served ranges shown, not absolute guarantees.
 Standards named (ASTM G65, AWS A5.13/A5.21) are test/consumable references, not certification claims.

 Ready to quote?

 Send us the duty point.
-We'll quote in 3 working days.*
+We'll quote in 3 to 5 working days.*

 Flow, static, gas temperature, application — or attach a spec, GA drawing or a multi-fan schedule.
 Engineer to engineer.